Iwi: Te Āti Awa, Ngāti Rāhiri, Kotimana, Ingarangi

-Through Sam’s woodcut prints, the Māori narrative is illustrates her inspiration for the history of Aotearoa.
+Through Sam’s woodcut prints, the Māori narrative illustrates her inspiration for the history of Aotearoa.
 Specifically through very specific linear compositions in her designs.

 Tuna are a taonga like kai.
 In the Whanganui river they were traditionally an incredibly important food source.
 Whanganui had hundreds of pā tuna to catch eels as they went on their downstream migration to the ocean.